 You know, customers or us all have the habit of surfing Facebook very fast, if a post does not stand out, this time faster can be less than 1 second.

 Advertising content is like a normal post, so if the content is not prominent for the viewer, they will also go like a wind.

-For example, in Slashdot advertising because they invest in quality images, when landing landing page they also do pretty good.
+For example, in Slashdot advertising because they invest in quality images, when landing the landing page they also do pretty well.
 The aesthetic factors promote good performance, it decides directly to the purchase behavior.

 Here are two examples of good ad content, I was also their customers through Facebook Ads so I take for example always let you understand the importance of taking care of content running ads.